gatecrasher777/ytcog/README.md

 Simple, Efficient, Powerful and Fast.

 No Google developer key required.
-To get the most from ytcog, all you need is an active YouTube account.
+To get the most from ytcog, all you need is an active age-verified YouTube account.

 The innertube api is what the YouTube website itself uses to efficiently deliver search, channel and video information.
 So it makes sense that a YouTube download library should use it too.